Online Hearing Test

 This online hearing test gives you a quick way to check which frequencies you can hear.
 The human ear can typically detect sounds from 20 Hz to 20,000 Hz, but this range gets narrower as we age.
 Most people start losing the ability to hear higher frequencies in their 20s, and by middle age, the upper limit often drops to around 15,000 Hz or lower.

 You can test your hearing in two ways.
 Manual mode lets you slide through the frequency range yourself, stopping at any point that interests you.
-This works well if you want to explore specific ranges or find the exact point where your hearing cuts off.
-Automatic mode runs through twelve standard test frequencies from bass to treble, making it easy to get a complete picture of your hearing range without fiddling with controls.
+Automatic mode runs through twelve standard test frequencies from bass to treble, making it easy to get a complete picture of your hearing range.